 The States With Their Own Medicaid Eligibility Criteria

-The eleven states are Connecticut, Hawaii, Illinois, Indiana, Minnesota, Missouri, New Hampshire, North Dakota, Ohio, Oklahoma, and Virginia.
-Social Security calls these eleven states the “209(b) states” because it was section 209(b) of the Social Security Amendments of 1972 that gave states the option of using their own criteria for Medicaid.
+The eleven states are Connecticut, Hawaii, Illinois, Minnesota, Missouri, New Hampshire, North Dakota, Ohio, Oklahoma, and Virginia.
+Social Security calls these ten states the “209(b) states” because it was section 209(b) of the Social Security Amendments of 1972 that gave states the option of using their own criteria for Medicaid.
 Note that Indiana ceased being a 209(b) state in 2014.

 209(b) Income Limits